fmbot-discord/docs/docs/importing.md

 Shows the instructions on how to get started if you attach no files.
 These instructions are also listed below.

-This command only supports `endsong.json` files from the 'Extended Streaming History' package.
+This command only supports the 'Extended Streaming History' package.
+You can either upload the `my_spotify_data.zip` to import everything at once or upload each `.json` file separately.

 !!! note "Examples"